kidaa30/RealTimeTraffic/README.md

 To Deploy:
 ====

-(1) you need a powerfull storm cluste: http://storm.apache.org;
+(1) you need a powerfull storm cluster: http://storm.apache.org;

 (2) you need a whole city GIS(geographic information system) road databaes or   ArcGIS .shp files;